egauci/tenon-api-client/README.md

 in the [Tenon API documentation](http://tenon.io/documentation/) (except for *src*, see below).
 In addition, it can also contain the following properties:

+- url -- either a web URL (http or https) or a path to a local html file.
+This property is required.
 - config -- Path to a JSON file with parameters to merge in.
 This file would be
 a convenient place to put the API key.